 Each employment agreement also includes provisions governing the payment of severance benefits if employment is terminated by us without cause or in connection with a change of control.
-Each agreement also addresses termination due to death or disability.
+Each agreement also addresses payments due upon termination due to death or disability.
 For a description of these payments, please read "- Potential Payments Upon Termination or Change in Control" below.